approov/quickstart-ios-swift-grpc/REFERENCE.md

 public static func precheck() throws
 ```

-This throws `ApproovException` if the precheck failed.
+This throws `ApproovError` if the precheck failed.
 This will likely require network access so may take some time to complete, and should not be called from the UI thread.

 ## getDeviceID
 Gets the [device ID](https://approov.io/docs/latest/approov-usage-documentation/#extracting-the-device-id) used by Approov to identify the particular device that the SDK is running on.
 Note that different Approov apps on the same device will return a different ID.
 Moreover, the ID may be changed by an uninstall and reinstall of the app.